 Stop and Smell the Slimes!

 This advice might take a little effort to employ, but it's worthwhile.
 I'm as guilty as anyone about short-handing things that are repetitive in role-playing.
 After a while it's natural to not describe the same halls or the same attacks and just say things like "you go north for 40 feet" or "I attack the kobold."
-But it's a quick death for a game to indulge in this form of abbreviation.
+But it's a quick death for a game or campaign to indulge in this form of abbreviation.
 After all, you are playing the game to experience the excitement and the wonder of being a different person in a different world.
 Don't rush through it!
 Take a moment to stop and smell the roses: admire the dwarven stonecraft or collect a sample or two of various useful slimes and molds.

 Unlike a Choose Your Own Adventure, you can change the "text" of the game as you go.
 Like a Choose Your Own Adventure, the fun is in the journey, not the end.